-Marcos Gomes Artischeff, producer, mixing engineer and mastering engineer.
+Marcos Gomes, producer, mixing engineer and mastering engineer.
 Did courses, being them: "extensive audio and production course", "Pro Tools course" and "Mixing & Mastering course".
-The school was AudioBrazil.

-Located in So Paulo, Sala Brasp means "Brasp Room" and Brasp means Bra from Brazil and sp from So Paulo.
+Located in São Paulo, Sala Brasp means "Brasp Room" and Brasp means Bra from Brazil and sp from São Paulo.
 My home studio is for mixing and mastering services only.
 I am a producer, mixing engineer and mastering engineer that did courses about "extensive audio and production", "Pro Tools course" and "Mixing & Mastering courses" with 3 certificates.

 Reviews (1)Endorse Sala Brasp

 Q: What's the biggest misconception about what you do?

 A: In my opinion the desire people have about their song sounding like another one.
 Why?
 Every song is different, is like people, every person is different.
 You can have similarities, but references are only for an idea, not the idea.
 It's my opinion.

 A: I don't like a dry song in general, but not so much modified, I am between light and heavy, not so much light, not so much heavy song style.